jasnow/railroader-site/source/_posts/2012-09-04-brakeman-1-dot-8-0-released.markdown

 ### Relative Paths in Reports

-The `--relative-paths` option will now cause Brakeman to output relative paths for warnings in reports in either JSON or tabs format.
+The `--relative-paths` option will now cause Railroader to output relative paths for warnings in reports in either JSON or tabs format.
 This is useful when comparing reports run on different machines or just in different directories.

-### Brakeman without TTY
+### Railroader without TTY

-Thanks to [fsword](http://fsword.github.com/), Brakeman can now run without a TTY available.
+Thanks to [fsword](http://fsword.github.com/), Railroader can now run without a TTY available.

 ### Exit Code for Compare

-Also thanks to fsword, Brakeman will return a proper exit code when run with `-z --compare`.
+Also thanks to fsword, Railroader will return a proper exit code when run with `-z --compare`.
 If any changes are found, the exit code will be nonzero.

 ### Rake Task Generation Fixed